wqrzdn/ChotaURL-1_Public/README.md

 ## How It Works

-1. Paste a long URL into the form.
+1. Enter your long URL in the form
+2. (Optional) Choose a custom name (3–20 characters)
+3. Click "Shorten URL"
-2. Get a short link (e.g., `/abc123`).
+4. Get a link like urlchota.vercel.app/yourname
-3. Share the link—anyone visiting it gets redirected instantly.
+5. Anyone who opens that link gets redirected

 ## Getting Started